Fiscal Year 2022

 Reporting for Iowa Arts Council-Administered Grant Programs

 Completion of a report at the end of the state fiscal year in which funded activities occurred is a requirement of the funding agreement.
-Reports are due August 1, one month after completion of the state fiscal year, June 30.
+Reports are, generally, due August 1, one month after completion of the state fiscal year, June 30, unless otherwise stated in the grant agreement.
 Grantees who submit a late final report will be put on a funding moratorium of no less than one year at the discretion of the department.
 Grantees with an outstanding report are not eligible for any Iowa Department of Cultural Affairs grant programs until the report is completed and submitted.
 See your grant contract for your final report due date.

 Final Report Forms

 Final reports must be submitted online via the Iowa Arts Council’s SlideRoom, an online application portal.
 Final Reports will not be accepted in any other format.
 Grantees can access current report forms at iowaartscouncil.slideroom.com.

 Reporting Grant Payments on Taxes

 Grant payments are processed as non-taxable payments by the State of Iowa.
 Grantees of Iowa Arts Council/Iowa Department of Cultural Affairs administered funds will not receive a 1099MISC form for grant funding.
 Iowa Arts Council staff is unable to provide tax advice regarding how to report the grant payment on taxes.
 Grantees should consult a tax advisor regarding the implications of the grant payment on taxes.